 Northern lights will be visible in fewer states than originally forecast.
 Will you still be able to see them?

-The northern lights are expected to be seen in a handful of states on Wednesday, July 12 and Thursday, July 13 – but in fewer places than originally forecast.
+The northern lights are expected to be visible on Thursday, July 13 – but in fewer places than originally forecast.

-Weather permitting, parts of Alaska, South Dakota, Wisconsin, Michigan and Maine, as well as parts of Canada, are expected to see the northern lights on Wednesday and Thursday.
+Weather permitting, parts of Alaska, South Dakota, Wisconsin, Michigan and Maine, as well as parts of Canada, are expected to see the northern lights on Thursday.
+The same states had been expected to see the lights on Wednesday as well.

 Last week, the institute projected the display would be visible in 17 states over those two days: Washington, Iowa, Illinois, Ohio and Massachusetts on July 12, and Alaska, Montana, Minnesota, Wisconsin, Michigan, Oregon, Idaho, Wyoming, Nebraska, Indiana, Vermont and Maryland on July 13.